pyparsing/plusminus/README.md

-# pyparsing_arithmetic
+# plusminus

-The pyparsing_arithmetic package provides a ready-to-run arithmetic parser and evaluator, base on pyparsing's `infixNotation` helper method.
+The plusminus package provides a ready-to-run arithmetic parser and evaluator, base on pyparsing's `infixNotation` helper method.

 Strings containing 5-function arithmetic expressions can be parsed and evaluated using the BasicArithmeticParser:

-    from pyparsing_arithmetic import BasicArithmeticParser
+    from plusminus import BasicArithmeticParser

     parser = BasicArithmeticParser()
     print(parser.evaluate("2+3/10"))